gabrieleballetti/gabrieleballetti.github.io/README.md

 If you are here, then you probably want to be redirected to this site: https://gabrieleballetti.github.io/.

-If I am here, then I probably wanted to be reminded of this command: `bundle exec jekyll serve`.
+If I am here, then I probably want to be reminded of this command: `bundle exec jekyll serve`.